zcash/zips/drafts/bitcartel-nu0-tx-format/draft.rst

 Transaction Validation
 ======================

-A client which supports the consensus rules identified by the format branch id should accept the transaction for further validation.
-If the value of the branch id is zero, this indicates the absence of any network upgrade and that Sprout consensus rules apply.
+A valid Overwinter transaction intended for Zcash must have:

+- version number 3
+- overwinter flag set
+- version group id as specified in Zcash source code

-Overwinter parsers should reject transactions from further processing and validation if the:
+Overwinter transaction parsers should reject transactions from further processing and validation if the:

 - version number is unknown
 - overwinter flag is not set
-- format branch id is not set
+- version group id is not recognized

-Overwinter clients should reject transactions for violating consensus rules if:

-- version number is invalid according to current set of active consensus rules
-- format branch id is different from the branch id corresponding to the current set of active consensus rules
-- mis-matched format branch id causes signatures to fail verification under the new Overwinter signature hashing scheme which includes a branch id

 Implementation
 ==============